 Whether you’ve lived here for years or are a brand-new transplant (welcome!), there’s always more to learn about Oregon, besides our state fruit (pear), mushroom (Pacific golden chanterelle) or nut (hazelnut — or filbert, if you want to sound like a local).
-Here’s what you need to know to get started discovering — or rediscovering — the 33rd state when you’re ready to hit the road.
+Here’s what you need to know to get start getting acquainted with the 33rd state when you’re ready to hit the road.

 Oregon Has Seven Regions